Admissions & Financial Support

 - Three letters of recommendation.
 One of these letters must support the candidate’s aptitude for ministerial leadership

-Once applications have been reviewed, several candidates will be selected to attend a week of virtual courses, virtual current student interactions, and two virtual interviews with the MDiv board of directors during the week of February 21, 2021.
-For the 2021 admissions season, all plans will be tentative due to possible changes from COVID-19 protocols put in place by the University.
+For the 2022 admissions season, all plans will be tentative due to possible changes from COVID-19 protocols put in place by the University.
 More information will be forthcoming to those who are selected as the University continues to make decisions for the spring term.

 All students accepted into the program receive full tuition scholarships which are renewable during the three years in the program provided the student is making satisfactory progress.